YeeHo/Glutton/README.md

         The Anaconda python package can be downloaded for free from: https://www.anaconda.com/download

         The compatibility of the Glutton script with Python version 2.7 has NOT been evaluated.
 If you are using the default python in linux, you are most likely using python version 2.7.
-You will have to manually sepcify the python interpreter as:
+You will have to manually specify the python interpreter as:

                 /usr/bin/python3.5 Glutton_R1.0.py